circuitdao/docs/docs/user-guide/governance.md

 ## Governance process

-Circuit protocol governance is conducted fully on-chain.
-Any CRT token holder can propose to change a Statute by locking up CRT tokens with the governance puzzle, specifying the Statute to be changed and the proposed new value and Constraints.
-For a proposal to be valid, the number of CRT locked up in this manner must exceed the **Proposal Threshold**.
+Circuit protocol governance is conducted fully on-chain via CRT coins in **governance mode**.
+A CRT holder can propose to change a Statute by locking up CRT in a **proposal coin**.
+The CRT amount must exceed the **Proposal Threshold**.
+Making a proposal also requires a **Proposal Fee** to be paid.
+The proposal coin contains a **bill**, which either specifies the Statute to be changed and the proposed new value and Constraints, or a set of custom conditions to be announced by Statutes.

 ![Governance timeline](./../../static/img/Governance_timeline_diagram.png)

-Once proposal has been made, a **Veto Period** starts during which other CRT holders have the opportunity to veto the proposal.
-A veto needs to be backed by more CRT than the original proposal to be successful.
-If the proposal does not get vetoed, the new Statute can be implemented ('enacted') after the **Implementation Delay** has passed.
-A Statute must be implemented within the **Enactement Period** or otherwise lapses.
+Once a proposal has been made, a **Veto Period** starts during which other CRT holders have the opportunity to veto the proposal.
+A veto succeeds if it is backed by more CRT than the original proposal.
+If the bill has not been vetoed by the end of the Veto Period, it is referred to as **enacted**.
+Once the **Implementation Delay** has passed, the bill can be **implemented**.
+Implementation replaces the existing Statute in the Statutes singleton with the bill, or, in the custom conditions case, announces the bill's value.
+If the bill is not implemented within the **Implementation Period** it **lapses**.
+A bill can be **reset**, i.e. cancelled, by the proposer at any time as long as it has not been implemented yet.

+Once all governance operations have concluded, governance mode can be exited subject to a **Governance Cooldown** period.

 ## Constraints